Suor/funcy/docs/seqs.rst

 .. .. module:: seqs

 This functions are aimed at manipulating finite and infinite sequences of values.
-Some functions have two flavours: one returning list and other returning possibly infinite iterator, the latter ones follow convention of prepending ``i`` before list-returning function name.
+Some functions have two flavors: one returning list and other returning possibly infinite iterator, the latter ones follow convention of prepending ``i`` before list-returning function name.

 When working with sequences, see also :mod:`itertools` standard module.
 Funcy reexports and aliases some functions from it.